Scrounger/ioBroker.vis-materialdesign/README.md

     <tbody>
         <tr>
             <td rowspan=6><img src="doc/en/media/material-icons.png"></td>
-            <td>Some of the widgets support material icons.
-You can pic up an material icon from the list above or open the image picker by clicking the button on the right of the input field.<br><br><b>Image colors only applies to the material icons, not to an image!</b></td>
+            <td>Some of the widgets support <a href="https://materialdesignicons.com/" target="_blank">Material Design Icons</a> library.
+You can pic up an icon from the list above or open the image picker by clicking the button on the right of the input field.<br><br><b>Image colors only applies to the material design icons, not to an image!</b></td>
         </tr>
     </tbody>
 </table>